jslayer/easy-mobx-form/README.md

 - initialValues - object with initial values or Promise which will resolve such object
 - submit ([SubmitCallback][SubmitCallback]) - submit callback
 - validate? ([ValidateCallback][ValidateCallback]) - validate callback
+- forceValidation? (boolean = false) - force validation right after initializing form
 - availability? ([AvailabilityCallback][AvailabilityCallback]) - availability callback.
 Returns the list of fields which should be disabled
-- forceValidation? (boolean = false) - force validation right after initializing form
+- forceAvailability? (boolean = false) - force availability callback

 Form validation works along with per-field validation but have higher priority.
 Form validation could be asynchronous.